FACTS ON KRATOM FARMERS IN KALIMANTAN

 Muliadi and Gusti Prabu are kratom farmers in Pontianak, West Kalimantan.
-Gusti Prabu himself also consumed kratom plants and claimed that he had never had negative side effects.
-According to him, this plant can be used to help eliminate drug addiction and detoxification.
+Gusti Prabu also consumed kratom plants and claimed that he had never had negative side effects.
+This plant can be used to help eliminate drug addiction and detoxification.
 Sumantri (32), a kratom farmer from Nanga Sambus Village, North Putussibau District, Kapuas Hulu Regency, claimed to have planted kratom since 2018 when the price of rubber dropped.
 “We started actively growing kratom after the price of rubber dropped,” he explained.
 He first planted kratom in a 2-hectare land with 2000 kratom stems.
 To grow kratom, farmers simply provide organic fertilizer and regularly tidy the grass.
-The rest is left just like that. “(Kratom) obviously produces faster than rubber.
-If there is no obstacle, 6 months after it is planted it can harvest,” he explained.
+Kratom obviously produces faster than rubber.
+If there is no obstacle, 6 months after it is planted it can harvest.

 Sumantri, a kratom farmer, said that since switching to kratom, the economy of Sambus residents has improved.
 For farmers who have been around long enough, they can make tens of millions of rupiah in one harvest.
 Profits are not only enjoyed by landowners.
 Yang village youth has not worked or housewives also felt the impact.
 They are employed to harvest kratom leaves for a fee of Rp 2,000 for each kilogram of the leaf.
 In a day, at least one worker is able to harvest 50 kilograms of wet kratom leaves.
 While during processing, workers are paid an average of Rp 80,000-100,000 per day.
 “For harvesters and processing workers, on average they get Rp 100,000 per day,” he said.

-Uju Bas, one of the farmers said that many landowners who previously managed rice or rubber are now turning to kratom.
+One of the farmers said that many landowners who previously managed rice or rubber are now turning to kratom.
 Moreover, rubber prices have not seen an increase.
 “On average some of the land (rice or rubber) is planted with kratom.
-In fact, if there is a little vacant land in the yard there is kratom,” he said.
-The same thing was also explained by Gusti Prabu.
-As a kratom farmer, he is currently able to export kratom up to 10 tons per month.
+Currently one farmer able to export kratom up to 10 tons per month.
 For quality growth, kratom itself does not require extraordinary care.
 Enough to provide organic fertilizer and regularly tidy up the grass.
 Reporting from dw.com, in 2017 kratom exports had dropped due to bad weather and fear of salmonella.
 But since last year, kratom exports have strengthened again.
-“The Kratom market has been very good over the past decade and still has potential in the coming years,” explained Prabu, a Kratom farmer.
+“The Kratom market has been very good over the past decade and still has potential in the coming years.
 “People will see the benefits, sooner or later,” Prabu added.